juanpc2018/How-to-convert-a-MacPro-5-1-2010-PSU-to-ATX/README.md

 This modification can be done both ways... </br>
 cutting CPU PSU cables or cutting VGA cables, </br>
-i recommend cutting VGA PSU cables. </br>
+i recommend cutting 2x VGA PSU cables. </br>
+and leave other 2x VGA for GPU. </br>